 The Aftermath of Trauma and PTSD

-Anyone who experiences a traumatic event will have symptoms of trauma-related stress.
-The main difference between PTSD and trauma-related stress is one tends to get worse over time and the other tends to dissipate.
+Most people who experience a traumatic event will have symptoms of trauma-related stress.
+However, the main difference between PTSD and trauma-related stress is one tends to get worse over time and the other tends to improve.
 Feeling disconnected or numb, feelings of extreme sadness, bad dreams, fears and the inability to stop thinking about the event are all normal responses to trauma.
 With time, these feelings and emotions gradually lessen as the person learns to cope with the event in healthy ways.
-But in the case of PTSD, symptoms increase rather than decrease.
-In some cases, symptoms of PTSD appear long after the event or come and go over time.
-Often an activity will trigger the memory and send the person struggling with PTSD into a state of extreme fear or anxiety.
-Helpguide.org lists the following as classic symptoms of PTSD:

 - Intrusive, upsetting memories of the event